toni20k5267/White-waves/README.md

 # PROMPT
 white and gray gradient background, 3 white waves with shades coming on eachother, smooth, no wrinkles, only 3 waves that are smooth, minimalistic

+If you want to commit one, send me a message on reddit(u/toni20k).

+# I WILL ADD A ZIP FILE WHEN THE FOLDER REACHES 500 MB.
+I WILL ADD ANOTHER 500 MB TO IT IF YOU WOULD WANT IT.